Sonicrobots/madcam/README.md

 An simultaneous multi webcam approach to open frameworks.
 ======
 # Overview
-Madcam is an open frameworks (http://www.openframeworks.cc) project for using multiple web cams (PS3 Eye) simultaneously for displaying live video material provided by web cams.
+Madcam is an open frameworks (http://www.openframeworks.cc) project for using multiple USB web cams (e.g. PS3 Eye) simultaneously for displaying live video material provided by web cams.
 Its controllable by MIDI!
 We wrote it as a Live Vj extension for the robotics media art installation project "Glitchrobot" by SonicRobots.
 # Description
 The goal is set up an VJ setup which is based on webcam material.
 So far we used 9-10 Web cams, but the amount can probably extended.
 The webcam content is displayed  n one screen, in different tilings.
 Tiling and FX can be